ambonvik/cimba/docs/background.rst

 priority that actually resumes the process.
 This avoids long and complicated call stacks.

+This also happens to be the reason why our events need to be (at least) a triple: The event to reactivate some process needs to contain the reactivation function, a pointer to the process, and a pointer to the context argument for its ``resume()`` call.

 Note that the event is not an object.
 It is ephemeral; once it has occurred, it is gone.
 You cannot take a pointer to an event.
-You can schedule an event as a triple ``(action, subject, object)`` for a certain time with a certain priority, and as we soon will see, you can cancel a scheduled event, reschedule it, or change its priority, but it is still not an object.
-In computer sciency terms, it is a *closure*, a function with its context to be executed at a future time and place.
+You can schedule an event as a triple ``(action, subject, object)`` for a certain point in time with a certain priority, and as we soon will see, you can cancel a scheduled event, reschedule it, or change its priority, but it is still not an object.
+In computer sciency terms, it is a *closure*, a function with a context to be executed at a future time and place.

 The Hash-Heap - A Binary Heap meets a Hash Map